 Sasof turned to look at the two warriors, and said unsteadily.
 “Baerk, Thorn…what…?”

 It was the woman, Thorn, who spoke in reply.
 Her voice was stiff, formal, and cold.
 “We saw the smoke, and came to investigate.”
-Then she paused, and directed her icy gaze to Ena.
-“To think that we would find this young upstart going on about war and battle…” she fixed Ena with a scornful glare.
+Then she paused, and directed her glare to Ena.
+“To think that we would find this young upstart going on about war and battle…”

-Ena bristled, and was about to give a sharp retort, but Baerk intervened.
+Ena bristled and was about to give a sharp retort, but Baerk intervened.
 “Thorn, take care of Sasof.
 Ena, let’s get moving--whatever did this is probably still out there.”

-Thorn went over to the upset Sasof, and knelt next to her.
+Thorn went over to the upset Sasof and knelt next to her.
 Her stern face became gentle, her military rigidness disappearing into comforting warmth.
 “Come, child,” she said, laying one strong hand on Sasof’s thin and shaking arm.
 “We must leave this place.
 Do not weep overmuch for this loss--the darkness must be fought back with steel, not tears.”

 Weakly, Sasof nodded and stood.
 Thorn walked her over to Ena, and when the younger woman was close enough, the young Leaflender embraced his love tightly.
 “I’m so sorry, Sasof…” he said softly.
 “I’m so sorry…”

 As soon as Sasof felt Ena’s arms around her, she burst into tears, clutching tightly at his sleeves.
-Ena put a hand around her head, and breathed into her hair, “Its okay, Sas.
+Ena put a hand around her head and breathed into her hair, “It’s okay, Sas.
 It’s okay; they can’t touch you while I’m here.”

 The walk back was mournful, like a funeral procession.
 Baerk led the group, face blank and eyes lowered, then Ena with his arms still around the quietly weeping Sasof, and Thorn in the position of rearguard, her face set in a hardness that must have been to fight back her own tears.
 They did not speak, and all heads were downcast.